planetfederal/qgis-webappbuilder-plugin/docs/source/controls.rst

 Home button
 -----------

-Adds a button to return to the initial map extent.
+Adds a home button to the web app so it returns to the initial map extent.

 .. figure:: img/homebutton.png